OrkhanGG/NNBSS/README.md

 This repository houses the source code for NNBSS.

-## Building
+### Building
+In order to build binary files, you will need to download some thirdparty SDKs.
+The rest will be done by CMake.

+### SDKs
-In order to compile, you will need to download some thirdparty SDKs.
-This version is using these SDKs: "WxWidgets v3.1.6", "OpenCV v4.5.5", "SDL2 2.0.20", "ffmpeg ", "CrashRpt 1403" and "Boost 1.78.0".
+NNBSS uses following SDKs: "WxWidgets v3.1.6", "OpenCV v4.5.5", "SDL2 2.0.20", "ffmpeg ", "CrashRpt 1403" and "Boost 1.78.0".

-## Branches
+### Branches
 Development takes place primarily in the "development" branch.
 The "stabilisation" branch is used for fixing bugs in the run-up to release, and the "release" branch provides stable snapshots of NNBSS engine.